DirkSonguer/uwp-technocoid-v10/README.md

 - Fullscreen option for player window.
 - Handle close events properly.
+- More Fluent Design touches.
+- Clearing tracks should stop and clear the respective player.
 - The whole thing is slow and stutters / flickers.
 Maybe I'll fix that.
 - Add an option de- / activate Stretch="UniformToFill" to the UI.
 - Slider for video playback speed for each track?